-Trends in fishery revenues per vessel and the distribution of these revenues across vessels (GINI coefficients) are shown in Figure 12, and the trends in revenue per trip with showing Deep 7 and non-deep 7 revenues, respectively, in Figure 13.
-In Figure 12, "fishery revenues" refers to Deep 7 bottomfish species catch as well as revenues of other species (such as non-Deep 7 bottomfish, pelagic, and other species) caught on the same Deep 7 fishing trips.
-As showed in Figure 12, the average Gini coefficient in the past ten years had been steady, 0.75 on average, and it was 0.78 in in 2021, indicating the variations of annual revenue among vessels were substantial.
-In 2021, the average annual revenue per vessel (CML) from all bottomfish trips was \$5,548, dropped \$541 from 2020.
+Trends in fishery revenues per vessel and the distribution of these revenues across the fishery are shown in Figure 12, while trends in revenue per trip and the share of Deep-7 as a percentage of total fishery revenues are shown in Figure 13.
+In Figure 12, "fishery revenues" refers only to Deep-7 bottomfish species catch and revenues and excludes other species (such as non-Deep-7 bottomfish, pelagic, and other species) caught on Deep-7 fishing trips.
+As showed in Figure 12, the average Gini coefficient in the past ten years had been steady, 0.74 on average, and it dropped slightly to 0.72 in 2020, indicating the variations of annual revenue among vessels were substantial.
+In 2020, the average annual revenue per vessel (CML) from all bottomfish sold was \$5,816, dropped \$615 from 2019.

-In Figure 13, the revenue per trip included Deep-7, non-Deep-7 bottomfish species, and non-bottomfish species (such as pelagic) that were caught in the same trip.
-Supporting data for Figure 12 and Figure 18 are provided in Table 52.

-In 2021 the average annual revenue per a fishing trip from all fish sold was \$861, \$243 lower than 2020.
+In Figure 13, the revenue per trip included Deep-7, non-Deep-7 bottomfish species, and nonbottomfish species (such as pelagic) that were caught in the same trip, unlike Figure 17 where "fishery revenues" refers only to Deep-7 bottomfish species.
+Supporting data for Figure 12 and Figure 18 are provided in Table 52, where the second column to the last reflects the share of Deep-7 bottomfish in total fishing revenues (all species combined caught on Deep-7 fishing trips.
+In 2020, the average annual revenue per a fishing trip from all fish sold was \$1,165.
 As Figure 12 shows, the revenue per trip increased from 2011 to 2016 gradually and it tended to stable in recent years since 2016.
-However, the share of Deep-7 in the trip revenue has shown a downward trend in general, particularly in both 2020 and 2021.
-On average of the past 10 years, the share of Deep-7 revenue was 74% to the total trip revenue, but it was 60% in 2020 and 67% in 2021, respectively.
+However, the share of Deep-7 in the trip revenue has shown a downward trend in general, particularly in both 2019 and 2020.
+On average, the share of Deep-7 revenue was 76% to the total trip revenue, but it was down to 60% in 2020.
+This implies that a Deep-7 fishing trip caught 40% of non-Deep-7 species (in terms of estimated value).

 Figure 12.
-Trends in fishery revenue per vessel and Gini coefficient for the MHI Deep 7 Bottomfish fishery, 2012-2021
+Trends in fishery revenue per vessel and Gini coefficient for the MHI Deep-7 Bottomfish fishery, 2011-2020

 Figure 13.
-Trends in fishery revenue per trip for Deep 7 and non-deep 7 from bottomfish fishing trips (20121-2021)
+Trends in fishery revenue per trip and Deep-7 as a percentage of total revenues of all Bottomfish sold (2011-2020)